Addressing Privilege and Anti-Blackness in Research Culture

 This Asking Different Questions working group invites participants to consider how white supremacy persists in our research culture at a virtual discussion on July 14 from 1-2pm.
-(RSVP here.)
+(Note: This event is currently at capacity, but we are accepting waitlist registrations.
+Register for the waitlist here.)

 What are we doing to address ongoing anti-Blackness and amend for generations of exclusion?
 How must our departments, professional organizations, research systems, mentoring practices, and administrative structures change?
 We will share resources to learn and identify sites for personal and collective action.